kubernetes/kubernetes/docs/admin/kubelet.md

       --cluster-domain="": Domain for this cluster.
 If set, kubelet will configure all containers to search this domain in addition to the host's search domains
       --config="": Path to the config file or directory of files --configure-cbr0=false: If true, kubelet will configure cbr0 based on Node.Spec.PodCIDR.
-      --container_runtime="": The container runtime to use.
+      --container-runtime="": The container runtime to use.
 Possible values: 'docker', 'rkt'.
 Default: 'docker'.
       --containerized=false: Experimental support for running kubelet in a container.
 Intended for testing. [default=false] --docker-endpoint="": If non-empty, use this for the docker endpoint to communicate with --docker-exec-handler="": Handler to use when executing a command in a container.
 Valid values are 'native' and 'nsenter'.
 Defaults to 'native'.